hbctraining/Intro-to-R-online-Catalyst/lessons/2C_Segment_2_Video_C.md

 Another handy feature in RStudio is that if we hover the cursor over the variable name, `df`, it will turn into a pointing finger.
 If you click on `df`, it will open the data frame as it's own tab next to the script editor.
 We can explore the table interactively within this window.
 To close, just click on the X on the tab.

-As with any variable, we can print the values stored inside to the console if we type it's name and run.

-Type and run `df`.
+As with any variable, we can print the values stored inside to the console if we type the variable's name and run.
+Let's type and run `df`.

 ```r
 df